Becoming a Mental Health First Aid Champion Community

 Learn More About our Training

 Understanding how to talk about mental health is an important skill.
 Many people feel uncomfortable and unprepared, and this can mean the conversation never starts at all.
 Mental Health First Aid courses teach you how to recognise the signs and symptoms of mental health problems or a crisis such as thoughts of suicide.
 You’ll gain the confidence to give the most effective support you can and learn how and when to recommend and access professional help.
+A conversation could change a life and learning the right skills can make the difference.
+Click below to learn more about our full range of courses.

 Read More Articles